raw-data-tech/General-Coding-Guidelines/reenu/general_coding_conventions.md

 - Place related classes and top-level functions together in a module.
 Unlike Java, there is no need to limit yourself to one class per module.
 - Use CapWords for class names, but lower_with_under.py for module names.
 Although there are many existing modules named CapWords.py, this is now discouraged because it's confusing when the module happens to be named after a class.

-### Guidelines derived from Guido's Recommendations
+### Guidelines Derived from Guido's Recommendations

 <table>
 <colgroup>